This repository is Legacy. Current repository can be found here.

 # apt-get install edm edm-synapps ... $ export EDMDATAFILES=.:/usr/lib/epics/op/edl $ edm -m 'P=somename:,M=axis1' motorx_all

 This has installed the EDM display manager and all the panels which are part of the synApps distribution.
-For a full list of installable packages see the package listing page.
+For a full list of installable packages above.

 Some package which will probably be of interest.